A2 milk

-The a2 Milk Company claims that people who experience discomfort drinking ordinary cows' milk may experience relief when they switch to milk with predominantly A2 protein.
-This claim is not supported by research.

 History

-In the 1980s, some medical researchers began to explore whether some peptides (including peptides from casein) that are created during digestion might have negative or positive health effects.
+In the 1980s, medical researchers began to explore whether some peptides (including peptides from casein) that are created during digestion might have negative or positive health effects.

 Interest in the distinction between A1 and A2 beta-casein proteins began in the early 1990s via epidemiological research and animal studies initially conducted by scientists in New Zealand, which found correlations between the prevalence of milk with A1 beta-casein proteins in some countries and the prevalence of various chronic diseases.
 The research generated interest in the media, as well as among the scientific community and entrepreneurs.
 If it were indeed true that BCM-7 is harming humans, this would be an important public health issue, as well as a commercial opportunity.

 Cow milk is about 87 percent water and 13 percent solids, a combination of fat, carbohydrates in the form of lactose, minerals, and protein.
 About 30 to 35 percent of the casein (equivalent to two teaspoons per quart of milk) is beta-casein, of which there are several varieties, determined by the genes of the cow.
-The most common of these variants are A1 and A2 proteins (named for the order in which they were identified by scientists).
+The most common of these variants are A1 and A2 proteins, named for the order in which they were identified by scientists.
 The sole difference is that one of the 209 amino acids that make up the beta-casein proteins, a proline, occurs at position 67 in the chain of amino acids that make up the A2 beta-casein, while in A1 beta-casein, a histidine occurs at that position.

 Studies in cells found that digestive enzymes that cut up proteins interact with beta-casein precisely at that location, so that A1 and A2 beta-casein proteins are processed differently.
 A seven-amino acid peptide, beta-casomorphin-7, can be cut away from the A1-beta-casein protein by those enzymes, but the enzymes cannot cut the A2 protein at that location, so BCM-7 is not formed from A2 proteins.

 Studies in humans have not consistently found that BCM-7 is formed in the human digestive system.
 BCM-7 can also be created during the fermentation of milk or through the process by which cheese is made; those same processes can also destroy BCM-7.